-It’s interesting that, unlike many other independent manufacturers, DeWitt can actually afford using different mechanisms to power their timekeepers, although I have an impression that their calibers use a lot of common components in order to cut costs and streamline the development process.
+It’s interesting that, unlike many other independent manufacturers, DeWitt can actually afford using different mechanisms to power their timekeepers, although I have the impression that their calibers use a lot of common components to cut costs and streamline the development process.
 Anyway, while the gorgeous DeWitt Regulator A.S.W. mentioned above is powered by the DW 8014 automatic movement with a ring-shaped peripheral oscillating weight, the new DeWitt Twenty-8-Eight Tourbillon comes equipped with a more sober DW8028 hand-wound movement.

 Designed and assembled solely in-house, the movement is decorated by hand with inevitable Cotes de Geneve motif and all the usual embellishments that include beveled edges on all parts of the mechanism that are large enough to have their edges beveled, expertly polished screw heads, and painstakingly executed inscriptions.

-Its dial sports a nice-looking mix of Roman (for the hour marks) and Arabic (for the minutes) numerals applied to the circular rhodium-plated applique that sports the same sunray pattern as the rest of the black-colored dial.
+The dial sports a nice-looking mix of Roman (for the hour marks) and Arabic (for the minutes) numerals applied to the circular rhodium-plated applique that sports the same sunray pattern as the rest of the black-colored dial.

 The art-deco-styled grille looks like a front end of a 1930s steam engine, counterbalancing the huge opening that embraces the tourbillon carriage.

 The only flaw that I see here is the pair of “children” appliques at 3 and 9 o’clock.
-From where I sit, they look absolutely redundant.
+From where I sit, they look redundant.

 DeWitt Twenty-8-Eight Tourbillon in Rose Gold (Ref.
 T8.TH.53.004) specification

 Movement: Hand-wound, caliber DW8028, 18,000 vph, 19 jewels, 33.00 mm x 7.45 mm, 185 parts, in-house, Swiss Made